mlovesexmagic/Independent-ADT-Implementation/README.md

 e.g.

-Input a list of integers:  5  9  101  183  4893

-Your list of integers is in ascending order.
+Input a list of integers:  5  9  101  183  4893\nYour list of integers is in ascending order.

 Time spent: **2** hours spent in total